On Nielsen realization and manifold models for classifying spaces: Introduction

 Theorem~\ref{the:existence_intro} is a direct consequence of Remark~\ref{rem:implications_of_subconditions}, Lemma~\ref{lem:consequences_of_the_conditions_(M),(NM)_(F)}, Remark~\ref{rem:Identification_with_UNil-groups}, Theorem~\ref{the:computing_the_periodic_structure_group}~\ref{the:computing_the_periodic_structure_group:vanishing}, and Theorem~\ref{the:existence_of_manifold_model}.

 \begin{remark}[The role of $w$] Consider the situation of Theorem~\ref{the:existence_intro}.
 If $M$ is any slice mani\-fold model for $\eub{\Gamma}$ and $N$ is any slice manifold complement in the sense of Definition~\ref{def:slice-manifold_model}, then $N$ is simply connected and the homomorphism $w$ of~\eqref{w_colon_Gamma_to_(pm_1)} is automatically the first Stiefel-Whitney class of $N/\Gamma$ under the obvious identification $\Gamma = \pi_1(N/\Gamma)$.
-Moreover, the restriction of $w$ to $\pi$ is the first Stiefel-Whitney class of any closed manifold, which is homotopy equivalent to $B\pi$. \end{remark}
+Moreover, the restriction of $w$ to $\pi$ is the first Stiefel-Whitney class of any closed manifold model for $B\pi$. \end{remark}

 \begin{remark}[Orientation preserving]~ One can improve Theorem~\ref{the:existence_intro} by taking the orientations of the slice systems into account.
 For simplicity we consider only the case, where $d$ is even.
-Namely, the choice of a generator $[E\pi/\pi] \in H_d^{\pi}(E\pi;\IZ^w)$ yields a choice of a generator $[N,\partial N]$ of the infinite cyclic group $H_d^{\pi}(N,\partial N;\IZ^w)$, see~\cite[Notation~6.22]{Lueck(2022_Poincare_models)}.
+Namely, the choice of a generator $[B\pi] \in H_d^{\pi}(E\pi;\IZ^w)$ yields a choice of a generator $[N,\partial N]$ of the infinite cyclic group $H_d^{\pi}(N,\partial N;\IZ^w)$, see~\cite[Notation~6.22]{Lueck(2022_Poincare_models)}.
 Its image under the obvious composite

 yields orientations on $S_F'$ for every $F \in \calm$.
 Then one can show that $S_F$ and $S_F'$ are oriented $F$-homotopy equivalent for every $F \in \calm$. \end{remark}